FactoryTalk-Optix/NetLogic_CheatSheet/README.md

 > [!WARNING]
 > These snippets *may* use some non-public APIs that may be subject to changes, please refer to official documentation to access the publicly available APIs which are guaranteed to be maintained.

+> [!WARNING]
+> Some of the snippets from this repository may irremediably break your project, use them at your own risk.
+Make sure to implement proper error handling and testing before deploying them to a production environment.

+> [!WARNING]
+> Usage of the version control features of the FactoryTalk Optix IDE is hightly recommended to avoid any data loss.
+Make sure to commit your changes regularly to recover from any potential issue.

 ## Sections

 ### Introduction